ChaoZhang173/1D-peloton/README.md

 14. Set up eos and pellet material: Chao 03/15/2024
 - Finished pellet material
 - Finished setEOS for polytropic eos,
   other eos will be added in the future
+15. Output result: Chao 03/15/2024
+- Finished output result
+- Write result after adjustDtByWriteTimeInterval() function
+  Reason: don't need to reorder particles and update localspacing twice after moveParticle
+  However, the smallest x output by generateBoundaryParticle maybe incorrect
+  It will write a result at the 1st time step
+  By setting currenttime <= tend (instead of "<"), it will output at the result at last+1 step